 An examination of skeptical doubts concerning the possibility of knowledge.
 What distinguishes knowledge from opinion?
 Does evidence have to convince everyone before it constitutes proof?
 Does what is true depend on what people regard as true?
 Can perception show us how the world really is or merely how it appears to creatures like us?
 Should we believe only what there is sufficient evidence to support?
 How is faith related to knowledge and belief?
+3 CR / (3,0)

-PHIL 106 UT Critical Texts in Western Thought: Ancient to Renaissance
+PHIL 106 UT Critical Texts in Western Thought:

-This course is a companion to PHIL 107 and is conducted as a seminar devoted to the discussion of assigned readings.
+Ancient to Renaissance This course is a companion to PHIL 107 and is conducted as a seminar devoted to the discussion of assigned readings.
 At the end of a series of seminars on the work of an author or group of authors, there is a short written assignment, giving students an opportunity to formulate and express carefully their understanding of the issues raised.
 While making their acquaintance with some important ideas in ancient, medieval, and renaissance western thought, students develop their abilities to read, write, and speak, and to uncover the meaning and structure of arguments in a variety of genres and subjects.
 Texts vary from year to year.
+3 CR / (3,0)

-PHIL 107 UT Critical Texts in Western Thought: Modern and Contemporary the discussion of assigned readings.
+PHIL 107 UT

+Critical Texts in Western Thought: Modern and Contemporary UT

+This course is a companion to PHIL 106 and is conducted as a seminar devoted to the discussion of assigned readings.
 At the end of a series of seminars on the work of an author or group of authors, there is a short written assignment, giving students an opportunity to formulate and express carefully their understanding of the issues raised.
 While making their acquaintance with some important ideas in modern and contemporary western thought, students develop their abilities to read, write, and speak, and uncover the meaning and structure of arguments in a variety of genres and subjects.
 Texts will vary from year to year.
+3 CR / (3,0)